oerpli/lichess-go-pieces/README.md

 So here goes:

+## Installation

 * [Userstyle](https://userstyles.org/styles/156409/lichess-pieces-go) (CSS only, use Stylish [FF](https://addons.mozilla.org/en-US/firefox/addon/stylish/)/[Chrome](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en))
 * [Userscript](https://greasyfork.org/en/scripts/38979-lichess-pieces-go) (Only injects CSS, use Greasemonkey or Tampermonkey [FF](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)/[Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)

 The userscript version is auto generated from the userstyle does basically the same thing (inject the `.user.css`  into the DOM.

+## Usage
+Enable/disable the userstyle/script when you're on lichess.org.
+Can only be used with the 2D board designs.